Perfect Superconducting Diode and Supercurrent Range Controller: Abstract

 \section{Abstract}

 Diodes have a nonreciprocal voltage versus current relationship, produced by breaking the space and time reversal symmetry.
 However, developing high-end superconducting computers requires a superconducting analogue of the traditional semiconductor diode.
 Such a superconducting diode exhibits non-reciprocity, or a high asymmetry in its critical currents.
-We present a model of a perfect superconducting diode based on a superconducting quantum interference device made with multiple superconducting nanowires (MW-SQUID).
-The superconducting condensate in the nanowires is assumed to obey a linear current-phase relationship (CPR).
-The diode predicted by our model has a large positive critical current, while the negative critical current can be made exactly zero.
-Thus achieved 100\% diode efficiency ($\eta = 1$) remains stable against small changes of the magnetic field.
+We present a model of a perfect superconducting diode based on a superconducting quantum interference device made with multiple superconducting nanowires.
+The diode predicted by our model has a large positive critical current, while the negative critical current can be exactly zero.
+This 100\% diode efficiency ($\eta = 1$) remains stable against small changes of the magnetic field.
 Another important result is that under certain and quite broad conditions such devices can act as supercurrent range controllers.
 In such device a supercurrent can flow with zero voltage applied, but only if the supercurrent is contained in some narrow, adjustable range, which excludes zero current.